// YOUR CHAMBER

 Treasurer

-Lisa has received the Outstanding Advocate Award from the ACE Mentor Program of Delaware and was recognized as a 2020 Women in Business honoree from the Delaware Business Times.
+Lisa has earned numerous accolades, including the Outstanding Advocate Award from the ACE Mentor Program of Delaware and the Women in Business Award from the Delaware Business Times.
+Most recently, she was honored by Forbes on its inaugural Best-In-State CPAs list, a testament to her excellence, integrity, and leadership in the accounting profession.

 Amy DiPietro